thor314/obsidian-setup/Getting Started with Obsidian.md

 - Highlightr - I don't read PDFs from Obsidian, but if I did, I might use this.
 - Folder Note and AdrianLx's Folder Note - I found the interface for each poorly setup and not actually clarifying for directory structure.
 These plugins also don't integrate well with File Tree.
 I would rather use a QuickAdd macro for setting up my reference notes.
 - Spaced Repetition - I do flashcard, but not with Obsidian.
-- Markdown prettier - Deprecated for Linter
+- Markdown prettier - Meh
+- Linter - I found this more specific than Markdown Prettier, but still not useful enough that I was regularly using it.
 - Pane Relief - More hotkeys for navigating tabs and panes.
 I haven't gotten around to trying it, looks good though.
 Same deal with Cycle Through Panes.
 - Cycle through Panes - see Pane Relief.
 - Projects - Has a lot of overlap with Database folder, which is effectively the same plugin with more features and a different name.